electric-sql/electric/components/electric/README.md

 $ mix electric.gen.token my_user_id
 ```

-This token can be used with the Electric server running in either `insecure` or `jwt` mode.
-In the latter case, the Electric server must
+This token can be used with the Electric server running in either `secure` or `insecure` mode.
+In the latter case, the
-be configured with the same algorithm and key for the token to pass verification.
+Electric server must be configured with the same algorithm and key for the token to pass verification.

-See our official docs to learn about authentication in detail.
+See [our official docs](https://electric-sql.com/docs/usage/auth) to learn about authentication in detail.

 ## Migrations